Stefan loves designing and making kits but here he is packing them up ready to go out the door.

-We wanted our own kids to love learning science and physics so we decided to make quality STEM kits that teach electronics hands-on.
+He wants all kids to love physics and science so decided to make quality kits that teach STEM hands-on.

 GOOD STUFF - MAKE IT REAL